dhuan/wikicmd/docs/content/wikicmd.md

 ## License

-wikicmd is licensed under GNU General Public License v3.
+wikicmd is licensed under MIT.
 See [License here](https://github.com/dhuan/wikicmd/blob/main/LICENSE) for more details.